microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

 The relevant Commands are available in both Modules.

 You will use the Microsoft Entra Id administrator for all commands.
-How to assign policies to a user is outside the scope of this documentation.

 ### Run PowerShell (as admin)